Best AI for Blog Writing - Which Model Should You Use?

-If you're creating long-form content in 2025, the right AI model can significantly improve your writing workflow.
+If you're creating long-form content, the right AI model can significantly improve your writing workflow.

 After testing GPT-5, GPT-4.0, GPT-o3, GPT-o4, Claude 3.5, and Gemini 2.5 Pro on the same blog prompt, here's what actually works best - and why.